srl-labs/containerlab/docs/manual/kinds/keysight_ixia-c-one.md

     ```

 ## SDK
-Client SDK for Open Traffic Generator API is available in various languages, most prevalent being [gosnappi][gosnappi] and [snappi][snappi].
+Client SDK for Open Traffic Generator API is available in various languages, most prevalent being [gosnappi][gosnappi] for Go and [snappi][snappi] for Python.

 ## Lab examples
 The following labs feature Keysight ixia-c-one node: